What is the difference between Medicare and Medicaid?

 Medicaid is run jointly between state and federal governments to provide healthcare to low-income people.
 In 2021, nearly 78 million people, including almost 33 million children, were enrolled in the program.
 In 2019, states and federal governments spent around $627 billion to provide this coverage.

-All states, the District of Colombia, and US territories offer Medicaid, although participation is optional.
+Every state, as well as the District of Colombia and US territories, offer Medicaid.
 To participate, the “federal government requires states to cover certain mandatory populations and services.”
 If states would like to offer additional services, they can -- creating a complicated and diverse landscape of plans.

 The program was initially established to provide coverage “to low-income children, pregnant women, parents of dependent children, the elderly, and individuals with disabilities.”
 However, the Affordable Care Act allocated funding for states to expand coverage to “non-elderly adults with income up to 133% of the federal poverty level.”

-After this piece of the law came into effect in 2014, Medicaid enrollment increased by 8.8 percent, and in 2015 the figure increased by an additional 7.2 percent.
-In the years following, increases have also been seen but have changed between less than one percent and a little more than 3 percent.
+After this piece of the law came into effect in 2014, Medicaid enrollment increased by 8.8%, and in 2015 the figure increased by an additional 7.2%.
+In the years following, increases have also been seen but have changed between less than one percent and a little more than 3%.

 The pandemic also caused a rapid increase in enrollment, as millions lost employer-funded health insurance when they lost their jobs.
 The federal government reported a 10.2 percent increase between February and September 2020.

 Federal government mandates that all states must provide Medicaid plans that cover the following:

 While covering prescription drug costs is considered optional, all states have added the benefit to their plans.